bll123/libmp4tag/README.md

 ### About

-An MP4 tagging library where all tags can be accessed and modified and any tags, unknown tags or custom tags are never lost when the audio file is updated.
+An MP4 tagging library where all tags can be accessed and modified and any tags, unknown tags or custom tags are never lost when the audio or video file is updated.
 A list of known tags is only used when new tags are added.

 A command line utility is included to display or change the tags.